manniL/talk-es6-esnext-global-js-summit-2022/slides.md

 * It can run almost anywhere nowadays
 * In the browser
 * On the PC/server via Node.js
-* Via PaaS/FaaS as e.g. serverless functions
+* As lambda or serverless functions
 * On the edge (V8 isolates, rarely Node.js itself)

 </VClicks>